Create a Cart Promotion

 1. Individual promotion issual limit

-Available for Loyalty, Loyalty Earning, and Rewards promotions.
+You can configure Individual promotion issual limit for Loyalty, Loyalty Earning, and Rewards promotions.

-Locate the Individual promotion issual limit field.
+- Locate the Individual promotion issual limit field.

 2. Individual code limits